maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 modalID: modalCassette1
 category: Notes
 ---
-# Cassette Space 1 - Chromium Pilgrimage
+## Cassette Space 1 - Chromium Pilgrimage
-## Surreally orbiting the parliament of your dreams, this music assembles itself into a Brocken Spectre of your subconscious.
+#### Elliptically orbiting the nucleus of your dreams, this music assembles itself into a * Brocken Spectre * of your subconscious.
 The Chromium formulation reflects back exactly what you cast into it

 {% include youtube.html id="DmFO4wR6az0" title="Cassette Space 1 - Chromium Pilgrimage" %}

 Some may accuse this of being vaguely spiritual.
 All I can say is, like a lot of my oeuvre, this track is half metaphysics and half astrophysics.

 That's a very old joke.
 But then again, this is retro planetarium music.

 While AI often arrives at surrealism by accident, this entire production This entire production was written, recorded and visualized by a real live human being, designed to be a semi- psychedelic survey of both spacetime and dreamtime.

+## The Composition

+"Cassette Space 1 - Chromium Pilgrimage" suggests an 80s Chrome tape experiment that is euphoric but slightly more twilight zone than comfort zone.

+A cosmic overture bookend a floating, dreamlike shower of sound that only occasionally evoles Vangelis' Blade Runner atmosphere, without copying any of his notes.

 ## The Medium is the messenger
 ### the versitility of the cassette in the 80s